Logo

 For food

 Thai food is one of the world's great culinary traditions — and Bangkok is its most extraordinary expression.
 The hawker food at Yaowarat (Chinatown), the Michelin-starred street cart Jay Fai, the night markets of Chiang Mai — Thailand's food culture operates at a level that Bali doesn't match.
-Balinese food is excellent (the babi guling and nasi campur are genuinely great) but Thai food is in a different conversation entirely.
+Balinese food is excellent but Thai food is in a different conversation entirely.

 For beaches